gchang12/aenir/README.md

-Be sure to donwload the directory_methods module so that this module can find the data files
+Be sure to download the directory_methods module so that this module can find the data files.

 HOW TO USE
 ===